apohl79/libtasks/README.md

 Overview
 --------

-libtasks is a simple task system written in modern C++ that implements the leader/followers pattern and uses libev as event loop.
+libtasks is an I/O task system written in modern C++ that implements the Leader/Followers pattern and uses libev as event loop.
 It allows for writing event based applications.
-Network as well as disk IO operations are supported.
+Network as well as disk I/O operations are supported.

 ### Leader/Followers Pattern